seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

     sequence in place of a call site.
 This convention forces the call arguments into registers but allows them to be dynamically allocated.
-This can currently only be used with calls to llvm.experimental.patchpoint because only this intrinsic records
+This can currently only be used with calls to llvm37.experimental.patchpoint because only this intrinsic records
     the location of its arguments in a side table.
 See :doc:`StackMaps`.
 "``preserve_mostcc``" - The `PreserveMost` calling convention
     This calling convention attempts to make the code in the caller as